allgreed/kasprowicz.pro/content/about.md

 Last but not least: important people should wear some kind of accessory designating their status.
 Like fancy hats.
 CEOs should wear fancy hats!

 ## About profession and specialisation
+> Specialization is for insects.
+> ~ Robert Heinlein

 I've been asked on a number of ocasions:

 > How many years of experience do you have flopnaxing the ropjar?